Code-Institute-Submissions/ShoeShine/README.md

 ## Deployment

-This site was deployed on GitHub Pages.
+This site was deployed on GitHub Pages the steps i took to do this was:

+- The code was written on VS Code.
+- I pushed the code to my GitHub repository.
+- In the repository settings, i scrolled down to the GitHub Pages.
+- Under 'source' i selected the 'master branch'.
+- It the published the project to GitHub pages, providing a url.
+- The deployed website and development site are the same.

 ## Credits